Euyz/CABLE/README.md

 ```sh
 pip install -r requirements.txt
 ```
-The code uses calls to the GPU to accelerate the computation, if using the CPU, change cupy to numpy.
+The code uses GPU to accelerate the computation, if using CPU, please change cupy to numpy.

 ## Example data and usage.
 ### Example data